Chart Color Schemes

 Blackburn has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Blackburn's population, as of November 2025, is estimated at around 15,903 people.
-This reflects an increase of 1,425 individuals since the 2021 Census, which reported a population of 14,478 in the suburb.
-The change was inferred from AreaSearch's estimation of the resident population at 15,723 following their examination of the latest ERP data release by ABS (June 2024), along with an additional 511 validated new addresses since the Census date.
-This results in a population density ratio of 2,695 persons per square kilometer, placing Blackburn in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 9.8% since the 2021 census exceeded both the SA4 region (8.3%) and the national average, marking it as a growth leader in the area.
-Overseas migration contributed approximately 96.0% of overall population gains during recent periods.
+Blackburn's population is estimated at around 15,954 as of Nov 2025.
+This reflects an increase of 1,476 people since the 2021 Census, which reported a population of 14,478.
+The change is inferred from AreaSearch's estimate of 15,775 residents following examination of ABS' latest ERP data release (June 2024) and an additional 511 validated new addresses since the Census date.
+Blackburn's population density ratio is 2,704 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Blackburn's growth of 10.2% since the 2021 census exceeded the national average (9.7%).
+Population growth was primarily driven by overseas migration contributing approximately 96.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, Blackburn is expected to grow by just below the median of national areas, with an increase of 1,865 persons projected by 2041 based on aggregated SA2-level projections, reflecting a total gain of 8.4% over the 17-year period.
+Blackburn is expected to grow by 1,869 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 8.1% in total over the 17 years.

 Frequently Asked Questions - Population